edlund/libcutie/README.md

     libcutie$ ./configure && make && make check && sudo -k make install

 You can then #include cutie.h and link with -lcutie and -lcutie.std.
-For more options, simply run `./configure --help'.
+For more options, simply run `./configure --help`.

 ## Getting started